advocations/skype/Skype/UCWA/people_ref.md

 |href|The location of this resource on the server, and the target of an HTTP operation.|

 ## Resource description
-<a name="sectionSection1"> </a>
+<a name = "sectionSection1"> </a>

-This resource provides access to resources that enable the logged-on user to find, organize, communicate with, and subscribe to the presence of other people.
+This resource provides access to resources that enable the logged-on user to find, organize, communicate with,and subscribe to the presence of other people.

 ### Properties

 None

 ### Links

 This resource can have the following relationships.

 |**Link**|**Description**|
 |:-----|:-----|